GossiTheDog/HiveNightmare/README.md

 aka SeriousSam.
 Exploit allowing you to read any registry hives as non-admin.

 # What is this?
+An exploit for HiveNightmare,

+# Authors
+- Discovered by @jonasLyk.
-An exploit for HiveNightmare, discovered by @jonasLyk, PoC by @GossiTheDog, powered by Porgs.
+- PoC by @GossiTheDog, powered by Porgs.

-**Forked by @0xblacklight, and updated to include the SYSTEM and SECURITY hives**
+- Additions by @0xblacklight

 # Scope
 Appears to work on all supported versions of Windows 10, where System Protection is enabled (should be enabled by default in most configurations).